ecow/katacoda-scenarios/sdaas-tutorial/step3.md

 Navigate again [data about Milan city](https://[[HOST_SUBDOMAIN]]-8889-[[KATACODA_HOST]].environments.katacoda.com/sdaas/#explore:kb:http://data.mycompany.com/resource/city_015146)

-As you see, the knowledge base now knows the global population for all the cities of Milan area in Italy.
+Navigate again the [Milan city node]( http://lodview.it/lodview/?IRI=http%3A%2F%2Fdata.mycompany.com%2Fresource%2Fcity_015146&sparql=https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/sdaas/sparql in your new knowledge base.
+As you can see, the knowledge base now knows the global population for all the cities of Milan area in Italy.